The Ultimate E-Signature Security Checklist

 - Ability to index, store and retrieve the e-signed document in the system of record of your choice - not in the service provider's cloud storage (allowing you to comply with your organization's long-term retention requirements).

-Document & Signature Security
+Document and Signature Security

 Look for an e-signature solution that packages and secures the final e-signed document using a digital signature.
 The e-signature solution should apply the digital signature at two levels: